-Molecular characterization of animal glues for restoration purposes
+Proteomic characterization of collagen-based animal glues for restoration.

 Steps to reproduce